-Exams (total number = 4)
+Exams (total number = 5)

-There will be four exams covering three weeks of material each.
-The quizzes and homework are meant to prepare you for these assessments.
-Exams will be taken asynchronously on D2L.
+There will be five exams covering three weeks of material each.
+The quizzes and homework are meant to be used as study guides to prepare you for these assessments.
+Exams will be taken in class on Tuesdays.
 They will be a combination of multiple choice, short answer, matching, and fill-in-the-blank.
-On occasion, the instructors may opt to offer limited opportunities to re-attempt certain questions for credit.
+On occasion, we may opt to offer limited opportunities to re-attempt certain questions for credit.